Emurasoft/emurasoft.github.io/en/dlg/customize/proxy/index.md

 # Proxy page

 The **Proxy** page allows you to customize settings related to the proxy connection.
-EmEditor will use the proxy settings on this page to connect to `support.emeditor.com` via HTTP and HTTPS, and if using AI features, it will use the proxy settings to connect to `api.openai.com`.
+EmEditor will use the proxy settings on this page to connect to `support.emeditor.com` via HTTP and HTTPS.
+If you installed ChatAI, these proxy settings will be used to connect to AI services.

 ## No proxy radio button